linnykoleh/Spring/Notes.md

 ## Setter Injection

-- Methods with any visibility.
+- Methods with any visibility. <br />
   Example: Setter-methods annotated with `@Autowired` can be private – the Spring container will still detect and invoke them.
 - If a method annotated with `@Autowired`, regardless of whether required is true or false, has parameters wrapped by the Java 8 Optional, then this method will always be invoked with the parameters for which dependencies can be resolved having a value wrapped in an `Optional` object.
 All parameters for which no dependencies can be resolved will have the value `Optional.EMPTY`.